phac-nml/irida/doc/developer/getting-started/index.md

   * Hibernate to attempt to update the IRIDA database as you make code changes.
   * No galaxy connection.
   * No scheduled tasks.

+##### Advanced profiles

+The advanced profiles allow you to configure your server to run specific components of the IRIDA application.
+The different profiles enable specific scheduled tasks which are used to run many of IRIDA's analysis, processing, or data transfer tools.
+For more information on setting up an IRIDA server to run in multi-server mode, see the [installation documentation](../../administrator/web/#multi-web-server-configuration).

+* `web` - Run the IRIDA user interface and REST API web application servers.
+* `email` - Run the email subscription service.
+This will send email digests out to users on a scheduled basis.
+* `analysis` - Run the IRIDA analysis engine.
+This profile launches and monitors progress of all analysis pipelines in IRIDA.
+* `processing` - File processing pipeline for uploaded sequencing data.
+* `sync` - Synchronizing remote projects.
+* `ncbi` - Uploading data to NCBI.

+##### Testing profiles
 * `it` - Integration test.
   * Liquibase used for database setup, but should only be used for integration testing.
 * `test` - This profile is generally used when testing connecting to Galaxy.